 Opportunities

-Students may take up to 6 credits of private instrumental or vocal instruction towards the degree and will typically study with a graduate assistant.
+Students may take up to 6 units of private instrumental or vocal instruction towards the degree and will typically study with a graduate assistant.
 Eligibility to study with a School of Music faculty member is determined by audition and faculty availability.
 BA students (newly admitted students and transfer students) who choose private instrumental and vocal instruction will be charged an Applied Music Fee.

 Situated within a large, top-tier research institution, students can in music studies while also pursuing additional majors and/or minors in other fields such as humanities, sciences, and health.
 Participation in University Hub courses with a vast array of options offered by nearly every college, school, and department on campus.